medivh397/BlurView/README.md

 </center>

 ## How to use
 All you need to do is put the BlurLayout into your layout files.
-You can use it as the view container, just like FrameLayout, LinearLayout...
+BlurLayout is a view container, just like a FrameLayout...

 ```xml
   <com.medivh.blurview.core.BlurLayout